shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Out stepped a sexy 5’8” tiefling woman wearing leather armor and a flipped-up welding mask.
 “What’s up, daddy?”

-“Cynthalia, this robot needs repairs.
+“This robot needs repairs.
 Give him the iron golem body in the meantime.”

 “You got it.”
-Cynthalia grabbed Rust and delicately pulled out his central processing chip with a pair of pliers.
+The tiefling grabbed Rust and delicately pulled out his central processing chip with a pair of pliers.

 With the emperor’s wizardry, an iron golem body floated out of the portal and into the room.
 It hit its head on the ceiling and slumped over when it entered.

-Cynthalia pulled a stepladder off her back, unfolded it, and climbed onto it.
+The tiefling pulled a stepladder off her back, unfolded it, and climbed onto it.
 As soon as she put Rust’s chip into the golem, its eyes lit up and came to life.

-First, its right arm spun around, nearly knocking Cynthalia off her stepladder.
+First, its right arm spun around, nearly knocking the tiefling off her stepladder.
 Then the other arm stretched outward and punched a whole in the wall.
 Its knees bent, and then it toppled over on its face.
-On the ground, its knees outstretched, pushing the stepladder out from under Cynthalia.
+On the ground, its knees outstretched, pushing the stepladder out from under the tiefling.

 She screamed as she hit the ground.
 Spitting out carpet dirt, she muttered, “You’re not used to changing bodies, are you?”

 “I am new.”
 Rust found his voice box.
 “I am new!”

 “Is that all?”
-Cynthalia grabbed her stuff and headed to the portal.
+The tiefling grabbed her stuff and headed to the portal.

-“That’ll be all, thank you, Cynthalia.”
+“That’ll be all, thank you.”

 She left.
 Before the portal closed, the emperor floated Rust’s old rusty limp body through it.

 “This is just temporary.
-Once Cynthalia fixes your old body, you can go back to it.”
+Once I fix your old body, you can go back to it.”

 “Great.”
 Rust gave a thumbs up while trying to get up, causing him to fall over to one side.
 “Great.”